 Let go!
 I promise.
 You’ll be okay.

-If anyone else had said those words, I would’ve told them to fuck off.
-But I trusted Dastien with every fiber of my being.
-He wouldn’t tell me to let go if he didn’t know for certain that it would turn out okay.
+If anyone else had said those words, I would’ve told them to fuck off, but I trusted Dastien with every fiber of my being.
+He wouldn’t tell me to let go if he didn’t know for certain that I’d survive.

 I gasped, and my eyes flew open.